jsdclxvi/Reforestation/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## What do you call a gorilla wearing headphones?
+Anything you'd like, it can't hear you.